They're Only Chasing Safety: Composition and lyrics

-Tracks

-McTague used "Your New Aesthetic" (1999) by Jimmy Eat World as a template for "A Boy Brushed Red Living in Black and White".
+McTague used "Your New Aesthetic" (1999) by Jimmy Eat World as a template when writing "A Boy Brushed Red Living in Black and White".
 Underoath tried to improve upon the demo version's drum break but were unsuccessful and sampled the loops from the demo, which they had made with Goldman, and used it on the album version.
 "Reinventing Your Exit" evokes the material of Hawthorne Heights; it evolved from the Taylor-sung track "Heatherwood".
 The interlude track "The Blue Note" was made in an hour; it consists of two layered stock loops.
-"It's Dangerous Business Walking Out Your Front Door" is a murder ballad that features 1980s-esque electronic parts; it recalls the work of the Used and its bridge section includes a choir from a local church.
+"It's Dangerous Business Walking Out Your Front Door" is a murder ballad that features 1980s-esque electronic parts (further evidenced due to the song's demo being titled "The 80s Song"); it recalls the work of the Used and its bridge section includes a choir from a local church.
 McTague said the band misled the choir about the song's meaning to persuade them to sing on the album.

 With "Down, Set, Go", the band attempted to emulate the style of Brand New's Deja Entendu (2003), with which they were enamored.
 For the ending of "I'm Content with Losing", McTague performed his part in the style of the Casket Lottery.
 "Some Will Seek Forgiveness, Others Escape" is reminiscent of the work of Copeland, being anchored around an electronica beat, and was intended to show Underoath "wearing their hearts on their sleeves".
 McTague said the song deals with a person "realizing the error of [their] ways, asking for forgiveness and making a vow to start over and do what's right".
 Unlike the rest of the songs on the album, the track was composed within half an hour.
 Marsh's part in the song deals with him having "both feet out the door with Christianity".
 "I've Got Ten Friends and a Crowbar That Says You Ain't Gonna Do Jack" was written and recorded for the album's 2005 reissue.